athinakantis/Loopify/README.md

 # Loopify

-An app to help users discover new music based on his/her mood.
+An app to help users discover new music based on their mood.

-There is a search functionality which will allow the user to search music.
+## Background

+We are a group of 5 Full-Stack Web Development students from Business College Helsinki who decided to work together to make a Mood playlist generator using the Spotify API.

 ## Features